 Employees: Doctoral students

-- Information on what to do in case of a conflict with your supervisor.
+- Information on what to do in case of a conflict with your supervisor

 - Information for new PhD students